opdavies/talks/deploying-drupal-fabric/2017-10-20-drupalcamp-dublin/slides.md

 - Powerful
 - Flexible
-- Easier to write than bash
+- Easier to read and write than bash

 ^ - Can be used for different languages, frameworks
 - Can be used for small, simple deployments or large, complicated ones